JL-tong/JL-tong.github.io/_pages/include/AboutMe.md

 # About Me
 I am a master's student in software college at Southeast University.
 I'm interested in data mining and machine learning.
-My current research focuses on time series forecasting, sequence models and deep learning, and the application of data mining techniques in the field of new energy.
+During my master's degree, my research interests are time series prediction, sequence modeling and deep learning.
+My current research topic is image and video compression.